Great goal and commitment

 Implementation by an external expert

-"Child protection has come into focus worldwide for institutions that work with young people.
-From the beginning, ELIJAH has developed a culture of protection and security for children and formulated guidelines for them the association feels obliged with all employees, volunteers and visitors.
-ELIJAH would like to offer the children and young people protected spaces and create conditions that are as free as possible from psychological, physical and emotional violence.
-Our attitude is reflected in the "Child Protection Policy", the assessment of risky situations, the participation and communication of the wards, the emergency plan, further training.
-In addition, a child protection team was formed from employees.
+“Worldwide, there is an increasing focus on child protection in institutions that work with young people.
+From the start, ELIJAH has developed a culture of safeguards and safety for children and formulated guidelines to which the whole organisation with all staff, volunteers and visitors are committed.
+Elijah aims to provide safe spaces for children and young people and to create conditions which are free of psychological, physical and emotional violence.
+Our position is reflected in the “Child Protection Policy“ which contains methods to evaluate situations that are fraught with risk, rules for the participation and communication of those in need of protection, contingency plans and continuing education.
+Furthermore, we have created a child protection team.

 Dipl.
 Psych.
 Univ.
 Barbara Zenkert B.A.